mushfoo/kia-tere/README.md

 - **Fresh Start**: Eliminated players rejoin for each new round
 - **No Repeats**: Used letters can't be selected again in the same round

+### Disconnections vs Leaving
+- Losing connection keeps you in the room's player list so you can reconnect.
+- Clicking "Leave Room" removes you from the room for everyone.

 ## 🛠️ Development

 ### CI Pipeline